-The rates and conditions outlined in this bulletin are binding only on the employers who are named as respondents to this agreement, the Victorian Early Childhood Agreement 2020 (VECTEA 2020), or a similar agreement, negotiated by ELAA.
+The rates and conditions outlined in this bulletin are binding only on the employers named as respondents to this agreement, the Victorian Early Childhood Agreement 2020 (VECTEA 2020), or a similar agreement negotiated by ELAA or the Municipal Association of Victoria (MAV).
 All clauses cited in this Bulletin are in reference to the VECTEA 2020.

-These rates are set out in schedule 2 of the VECTEA 2020, and payable from the start of the first full pay period that starts on or after 1 October 2021.
+These rates are payable from the start of the first full pay period on or after 1 April 2024.